1925 Idaho Vandals football team

 USC came north in late October and met Idaho in Moscow for the only time in history, and won 51–7 on a Friday afternoon.
 The next day in nearby Pullman, Washington State hosted Washington, decades before the rivalry became known as the Apple Cup.
 A special train from Boise brought up football fans from southern Idaho to watch both games for a package fare of fifty dollars for the four-day jaunt.

 Idaho opened the season with three wins, but dropped its final five games.
-After the season, head coach Mathews left for Saint Louis University in Missouri and was succeeded by Charles Erb, a former all-PCC quarterback at the University of California.
+After the season, Mathews left for Saint Louis University and was succeeded by Charles F. Erb, a former all-PCC quarterback at the University of California.